The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Global decomposition theorem.

-We sum up these facts by saying that the formal Newton polygon equals the Christol-Mebkhout Newton polygon, and it coincides with the \emph{derivative} of the convergence Newton polygon. \end{proposition} \begin{proof} Decomposing the module with respect to all decomposition results Cor. \ref{corollary : uniqueness at H(x)}, Cor. \ref{Cor : Ch-Me deco}, and Thm. \ref{Thm. deco formal slopes} we can assume that the three newton polygons of $\M$ all have an individual slope with multiplicity $\mathrm{rank}(\M)$.
-The statement then follows from \eqref{eq : R=rho^mu} for $i=1$.
-Now with the notations of \eqref{eq: Y(T,t_x)} one has
+We sum up these facts by saying that the formal Newton polygon equals the Christol-Mebkhout Newton polygon, and it coincides with the \emph{derivative} of the convergence Newton polygon. \end{proposition} \begin{proof} Decomposing the module with respect to all decomposition results Corollary \ref{corollary : uniqueness at H(x)}, Corollary \ref{Cor : Ch-Me deco}, and Theorem \ref{Thm. deco formal slopes} we can assume that the three newton polygons of $\M$ all have an individual slope with multiplicity $\mathrm{rank}(\M)$.
+All the statements will then follows from \eqref{eq : R=rho^mu} for $i=1$, which we now prove.